What is a Group Visit?

 We look forward to welcoming your group to the Klamath Falls campus!
 A campus visit is an excellent way to introduce your students to the college experience as they set goals for their academic career.
-Oregon Tech hosts groups of 5 – 50 members.
-We can customize the visit to meet the needs of your group:
+Group visits are intended for grades 7-12 or community college groups - we do not schedule visits for K-6.

-- Campus Tour led by a Tech Ambassador (1 hour)
+- Campus tour led by a Tech Ambassador (1 hour and 30 minutes)

 - Financial Aid Presentation (30 minutes)

 To Request a Group Visit at the Klamath Falls Campus:

 Your visit is not confirmed until you hear back from Oregon Tech Admissions.
 You will receive a follow-up email where you will be able to confirm arrival and departure times, as well as any additional presentations or activities.

 - You must schedule at least two weeks prior to your visit.